 Used all over the world, activated charcoal is a natural treatment used as an antidote for hundreds of poisons.

-It works by absorbing poisons and toxins in the digestive tract, by binding them together thereby reducing their potency.
+It works by absorbing poisons and toxins in the digestive tract, binding them together, and reducing their potency.

-In South America, Southeast Asia and recently in Mexico, these “magical pills” have helped calm our upset stomachs while traveling.
+In South America, Southeast Asia, and Mexico, these “magical pills” have helped calm our upset stomachs while traveling.

-These activated charcoal pills accompany us everywhere.
+These natural pills quickly neutralize poisons.
 They offer peace of mind and are essential for any food traveler.

 As you book your flights and accommodations, don’t forget to do some research about the drinking water situation.